-Justin Hartley and Chrishell Stause's Newlywed Glow Is Undeniable at 2017 American Music Awards
+Justin Hartley and Chrishell Hartley's Newlywed Glow Is Undeniable at 2017 American Music Awards

 Now this is date night done right!

-Less than a month after Justin Hartley married Chrishell Stause, the newlyweds stepped out on the 2017 American Music Awards red carpet and—red alert—they served up serious relationship goals.
+Less than a month after Justin Hartley married Chrishell Hartley, the newlyweds stepped out on the 2017 American Music Awards red carpet and—red alert—they served up serious relationship goals.

 The This Is Us star opted for a classic black suit and passed on a tie.